arcanis/clipanion/website/docs/contexts.md

 title: Execution Contexts
 ---

 In Clipanion commands have what we call a *context*.
-Under this fancy word is simply an user object that we forward to the commands during their execution.
+Under this fancy word is simply an arbitrary object that we provide to all commands via `this.context` during their execution.
 The default context is fairly simple:

 ```ts
 interface BaseContext {